iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 The algorithm, V-FISTA can be recovered through a specific choice of parameters for $\eta_t, \tilde \eta_t$.
 This is claimed in Ahn and Sra's paper, but it's not carefully illustrated.
+In general, given any stepszie sequence for the momentum form, there exists some sequence of $\eta_t, \tilde \eta_t$ that satisfies these conditions, making it possible to relate the stepsizes from the PPM interpretation back to the momentum form of the algorithm.

 #### **Corollary | Recovery of V-FISTA algorithm**
 > If